-You may change MO HealthNet Managed Care health plans for any reason during the first ninety (90) days after you become a MO HealthNet Managed Care health plan member.
+You may change MO HealthNet Managed Care health plans for any reason (with or without cause) during the first ninety (90) days after you become a MO HealthNet Managed Care health plan member.
 You will also be able to change during your annual open enrollment time.
 Call the MO HealthNet Managed Care Enrollment Helpline at 1-800-348-6627 for help in changing MO HealthNet Managed Care health plans.